microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Chatting with the bot_

 This is a great start, but a simple reply to the greeting "hi" doesn't demonstrate a lot of value.
-To give your bot some meaningful content to work with, the next step is to populate the knowledge base with more questions and answers.
+To give your bot some meaningful content to work with, the next step is to populate the knowledge base with additional questions and answers.

 <a name="Exercise3"></a>
-## Exercise 3: Populate and publish a QnA knowledge base ##
+## Exercise 3: Expand the QnA Maker knowledge base ##

 You can enter questions and answers into a QnA Maker knowledge base manually, or you can import them from a variety of sources, including Web sites and local text files.
-In this exercise, you will use each of these techniques to populate the knowledge base with questions and answers and then publish it for your bot to use.
+In this exercise, you will use both of these techniques to populate the knowledge base with questions and answers and then publish the updated knowledge base for your bot to use.

 1. Click **Settings** to the return to the Settings page in the [Microsoft QnA Maker portal](https://qnamaker.ai/).